 Before booking any flights, we strongly recommend that you wait to have confirmation that your application has been successful.

 Do you offer travel insurance?

 Travel insurance is a compulsory part of your volunteering trip, that’s why we have teamed up with Endsleigh to create an affordable and comprehensive travel insurance policy.
 It is suitable for all of the programmes we offer and can be taken out at any time.
 You can read more about our insurance here.

 If you decide to purchase your travel insurance from an alternative provider, please ensure it covers you for everything you will be doing.
 Adequate travel insurance must be in place no less than 60 days before your programme start date.
 Without proof of this insurance, we will not be able to accept you onto the programme.

 You will receive a welcome email from us as soon as you have paid the registration fee and your placement has been confirmed.
 The welcome email will include the volunteer handbook that provides a wealth of information that will help you better understand all aspects of your upcoming trip as well as details about our insurance policy.

-Please note, that all material is sent via email and hard copies cannot be sent.
+Please note, all material is sent via email and hard copies cannot be sent.

 On Your Trip

 The majority of our accommodation only offers shared rooms that are usually same-sex.
 However, if you would prefer a private room please let us know and we will at least try for you.